3. Governance

 Comments from External Experts

-Climate-related Disclosure
+Climate-related Disclosures

 ② Group Risk Management Committee

-Policies and measures relating to risk management, including climate change, are discussed at the Group Risk Management Committee, a subcommittee of the Executive Management Committee, and attended by the Chief Risk Officer (CRO), who is responsible for risk management.
-After climate-related scenario-based quantitative analysis results are reported to the Group Risk Management Committee each year, they are reported to the Executive Management Committee based on discussion at the Sustainability Promotion Committee.
+Policies and measures relating to risk management, including climate change, are discussed at the Group Risk Management Committee chaired by the President and CEO, a subcommittee of the Executive Management Committee, and attended by the Chief Risk Officer (CRO), who is responsible for risk management.

 ③ Group-wide Working Group

 As a Group-wide system to promote sustainability, we have appointed Sustainability Managers at each division and major Group company.
 Under these managers, a working group (WG) monitors sustainability KPIs and promotes sustainability-related businesses.
-The contents of the discussions of this WG are reported to the Sustainability Promotion Committee as appropriate.
+The contents of the discussion of this WG are reported to the Sustainability Promotion Committee as appropriate.

 Group-wide Working Group